Our School Uniform

 We aim to reward the achievements of our children, and to this we have a weekly “Achievement Assembly” in which children from each class are recognised.
 Each half-term a child from each class is presented with a “Gold Star Award” and their names recorded in a special book kept in the foyer.

-St James the Great is part of the community of Peckham and the Parish of St James.
+St James the Great is part of the community of Peckham and the Parish of St James the Great.
 We have been involved with the local community in many ways.
-The staff meet regularly with other schools and their teachers on INSET courses and as part of the effective schools programme.

 The children visit the local shops, the South London Art Gallery, the swimming baths and areas of interest such as the Surrey Docks Farm.
-Local museums are visited frequently such as the Cummings Museum, the Livesy and the Horniman as well as the museums in Central London e.g. The Victoria and Albert Museum, and the Science Museum.
+Local museums are visited frequently such as the Horniman Museum and the Livesey and the National Maritime museum as well as the museums in Central London e.g. The Victoria and Albert Museum, and the Science Museum.

 Fund-raising activities, social events and school productions enable the school to recognise it’s sense of community and bring together staff, parents, children and other agencies to celebrate events during the academic year and the work of the school.